soruh/I-Telex-Teilnehmerserver/README.md

 ### fullQueryServer
   The server on which to perform a `Full_Query`.

   If left empty, or if the chosen server is not in the `servers` table `ALL` known servers will be queried!

+### doDnsLookups

+Do a DNS-lookup when receiving entries to allow for a quicker response to "c"(check if an IP-address belongs to a registered participant)

 ### connectionTimeout
   The Timeout duration for client connections
 ### stdoutLog